rsilva48/LocalMediaTwitchBot/README.md

 ### Commands

 * **!play** - To add a file to the queue use the command followed by the name of the file.
+* **!ping** - Test command that returns pong! to the chat, can be changed in settings.js file.

 Example:
 ```
 !play some song
+!ping //Returns pong! @username
 ```

 ## Credits